benjymous/annotations/sandman/sandman.28.md

   **Crack a tube**: Open a can of beer.
 "Sheila" is fairly uncouth slang for girl, roughly equivalent to Americans' "chick" or "babe".

-Never-you-minds: rhyming slang for "behinds".
+  **Never-you-minds**: rhyming slang for "behinds".
 Rhyming slang is a form of Australian (arising from Cockney) slang in which a word or phrase is replaced by a word or phrase which rhymes with it and whose literal meaning somehow resonates with the meaning of the replaced word or phrase.
 Thus, "trouble and strife" means "wife".

 ### Page 19